fayems/user-mgnt/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `fr.af.test.offer.usr.UserMgntApplication` class from your IDE.

-Alternatively you can run like so:
+Alternatively you can run the application like so:

 ```shell
 mvn clean package